-Public charities are typically the most common type of 501(c)(3).
-Public charities may accept donations, which will be tax-deductable.
-Individual donors can donate up to fifty percent of their income and corporations can donate up to ten percent of the revenue before being taxed on donations.
+Public charities may accept donations, which will be tax-deductible.
+Individual donors can donate up to 50% of their income, and corporations can donate up to 10% of their revenue before being taxed on donations.

-Private foundations will fall into two categories: either non-operating or operating 501(c)(3) foundation depending on if there are active programs offered, like a public charity.
-Typically with both types of foundations the board of directors, individual, or family will fund the organization.
+Private foundations fall into two categories: non-operating and operating 501c3 foundations.
+It all depends on whether active programs are offered, like a public charity.
+With both types of private foundation, the funding usually comes from the board of directors, an individual, or a family.

-Family foundations are the most common type of private foundation and these types of organizations can donate a maximum of thirty percent of their income without having to pay federal taxes.
-The majority of private foundations are grant giving organizations that will support other charities with similar missions and visions, at times they will also award individuals with funding.
+Family foundations are the most common type of private foundation.
+These types of organizations can donate a maximum of 30% of their income without having to pay federal taxes.
+The majority of private foundations are grant-giving organizations that support other charities with similar missions and visions.
+At times, they will also award individuals with funding.

-In addition to such forms, you may have added filings that need to be submitted.
-A charity registration is required to be submitted in a majority of states.
-This form allows your business to hold fundraising events also to solicit for funds in your own state.
-Additionally, some states require that a state tax-exemption form is filed.
-Lastly, some states possess the choice of submitting a sales-tax exemption form.
+In addition to such forms, you may have added filings that need to be submitted when creating a 501c3.
+A charity registration is required in a majority of states.
+This form allows your business to hold fundraising events and solicit funds in your state.
+Additionally, some states require that a state-tax exemption form is filed.
+Lastly, some states offer you the option of submitting a sales-tax exemption form.

 Not Having An Effective Team On The Board Of Directors

-In any business, your leadership is crucial to being successful and the same goes with a nonprofit organization.
-Your board of directors should be as passionate about the cause and population you are serving.
-In addition, the members on the board should be individuals who have influence, connections to funding, integrity, and expertise in a specific skill that is essential to the nonprofit organization and its mission.
+In any business, your leadership is crucial to your success—and the same goes when starting a 501c3.
+Your board of directors should be as passionate as you are about the cause and population you are serving.
+In addition, the members on the board should be individuals who have influence, connections to funding, integrity, and expertise in a specific skill that’s essential to the nonprofit organization and its mission.

 It’s not uncommon for the initial board of a nonprofit organization to be made up of the founder’s friends and advisers.
-But that can set a precedent for filling future vacancies with other friends and advisers, creating a board to become stagnant instead of diverse.
-As with a for-profit organization, board members of diverse backgrounds and skills provide what every organization needs to do and be its best with a variety of valuable perspectives.
+But this can set a precedent for filling future vacancies with more friends and advisers, causing the board to become stagnant instead of diverse.
+As with a for-profit organization, board members of diverse backgrounds and skills provide a variety of valuable perspectives and strengthen the organization.

 It is important that the board of directors communicate and participate in board meetings.
 The IRS requires that a nonprofit board meet at least once per year at a minimum to discuss the programs and budget of the organization.
 Make sure to maintain copies of the corporate minutes of all board meetings (and committee meetings for committees that are authorized to act on behalf of the board, such as an executive committee).

-It’s highly recommended that the board of directors meet more than once per year to discuss any issues or changes with the organization.
-By having frequent meetings it helps to keep everyone involved in the nonprofit.
+It’s highly recommended that the board of directors meet more than once per year to discuss any issues or changes within the organization.
+Having frequent meetings helps to keep everyone involved in the nonprofit.

 Not Having The Financial Support Or Knowledge

-A common misconception made by many individuals when starting a nonprofit organization is that getting donations and funding will be as easy as 1, 2, 3, just because you are a charitable organization.
-Remember that you are just one out of 1.5 million 501(c)(3) nonprofit organization seeking funding in the United States.
+A common misconception made by many individuals when starting a 501c3 is that getting donations and funding will be as easy as 1, 2, 3—after all, you’re a charitable organization, right?
+But it’s not that simple, unfortunately.
+Remember that you are just one out of 1.5 million 501c3 nonprofit organizations seeking funding in the United States.

-So I’m sure you’re asking yourself, “How will my nonprofit organization survive and be sustainable?”
-Begin with creating a solid fundraising or funding plan that will guide the organization in the right direction.
+So you’re probably asking yourself, “How will my nonprofit organization survive and be sustainable?”
+Begin by creating solid funding or fundraising strategies that will guide the organization in the right direction.
 Allocate some resources to fundraising events or activities in your community.
-Don’t be scared to ask for donations from local businesses, friends, family members, co-workers, and anyone who will listen about the nonprofit.
-Prepare yourself for rejection, but if you don’t ask most likely people and businesses won’t give.
+Don’t be scared to ask for donations from local businesses, friends, family members, co-workers, and anyone who will listen to you about the nonprofit.
+Prepare yourself for rejection, but remember that you can’t earn if you don’t ask.

 Lacking A Proper Donor Communication Strategy

-Another major mistake start-up or existing nonprofit’s make is failing to establish a strong communication strategy to engage with donors and supporters.
+Another common mistake when creating a 501c3 is failing to establish a strong communication strategy to engage with donors and supporters.
 Without it, connecting and getting your message across becomes difficult.
-Communication strategy is vital to make your donors feel valued and influence their decision to support your cause.
+A good communication strategy is vital to make your donors feel valued and influence their decision to support your cause.
 Make sure to utilize email, text messages, social media, and your nonprofit’s website for maximum exposure.

 Once you have a donor’s attention, engage the donor and build the relationship.
 Focus on getting them to attend your events.
 Ask for suggestions and participation in volunteer work.
 Make them feel like a part of your team.
-Building strong relationships with both donors and volunteers are crucial to the nonprofit’s success.
-Don’t assume that donors and volunteers know everything about the nonprofits mission.
-Make good use of every opportunity you get to give them the full story about the challenges your organization addresses and how they can be part of making a change.
+Building strong relationships with both donors and volunteers is crucial to the nonprofit’s success.
+Don’t assume that donors and volunteers know everything about the nonprofit’s mission.
+Make good use of every opportunity to give them the full story about the challenges your organization addresses and how they can be part of making a change.

-Remember, effective communication is at the root of every nonprofit’s operations and efforts.
-Without it, there’s no good way to get a message across to your donors and volunteers day to day.
-Therefore, before deciding to become a nonprofit organization or tax-exempt organization, or both, it’s a good idea to sit down and study all possibilities with an expert.
-Together you can decide on the type of exemption that best meets your organizations needs.
+When starting a 501c3, remember that effective communication is at the root of every nonprofit’s operations and efforts.
+Without it, there’s no good way to get a message across to your donors and volunteers from day to day.
+Therefore, before deciding to become a nonprofit organization or tax-exempt organization (or both), it’s a good idea to sit down and study all possibilities with an expert.
+Together you can decide on the type of exemption that best meets your organization’s needs.

-If you are not sure whether your organization is a nonprofit startup or meets the requirements to become a tax-exempt organization with the IRS, please contact the offices of CharityNet USA to speak to one of our nonprofit experts at 407-857-9002 or email@example.com.
-We can help guide you and your organization in the right direction.
+If you are not sure whether your organization is a nonprofit startup or meets the requirements to become a tax-exempt organization with the IRS, please contact the offices of CharityNet USA to speak to one of our nonprofit experts at 407-857-9002 or firstname.lastname@example.org.
+We can help guide you toward successfully starting a 501c3.